 Shorts was to perform license construction at a plant in Belfast, Northern Ireland.
 The RAF Tucanos were enhanced as per contract specification, being fitted with new avionics, a modified canopy, a hydraulically-actuated ventral airbrake, and in particular a more powerful engine -- the Garrett TPE331-12B turboprop, providing 820 kW (1,100 SHP) and driving a four-blade propeller.
 A standard Tucano was fitted with the Garrett engine as a demonstrator, performing its first flight on 11 April 1986.

 The first Shorts-built "Tucano Trainer Mark 1 (T.1)" performed its initial flight on 30 December 1986, with the first machine for evaluation delivered on 26 June 1987.
-Initial service delivery to the RAF was on 16 June 1988, and 131 Tucano T.1s were delivered up to final delivery in early 1993.
+Initial service delivery to the RAF was on 16 June 1988, with 131 Tucano T.1s being delivered up to final delivery in early 1993.
 They are used for primary training and apparently rarely, if ever, carry armament.
 The RAF is planning to replace them with the Raytheon T-6C Texan II.

 Somewhat surprisingly, the terms of the deal between EMBRAER and Shorts allowed Shorts to sell Tucanos on the export market -- EMBRAER officials no doubt felt that being handed the royalties was good enough.
 Twelve Shorts Tucano "T.51s" were sold to Kenya in 1988, replacing the BAC Strikemaster, being delivered in 1990; 16 "T.52s" were sold to Kuwait in 1989, though due to the first Gulf War, they weren't delivered until 1995.
 Both the T.51 and T.52 were combat-capable, though they were employed as trainers.